What Is Cognitive Behavioral Therapy (CBT)?

 East Point Behavioral Health provides specialized mental health care in Massachusetts for adults aged 18 and older.
 While we do not specialize in substance use disorders (SUD), we address co-occurring conditions and can connect you with trusted SUD treatment referrals if needed.
 Our mission is to remove barriers to mental health care by offering immediate intervention and prompt access to treatment.
 Contact us today to start your journey toward mental wellness!

-Cognitive Behavioral Therapy can help people from all different backgrounds and all stages of life.
+CBT can help people from all different backgrounds and all stages of life.
 This type of therapy is universal and works well for a number of disorders, including depression, anxiety, and trauma, as well as those struggling with unhelpful thoughts and negative thinking.
-The people who benefit most from CBT are those who are:
+Therefore, the people who benefit most from CBT are those who are:

 - Facing life transitions or stressful situations